-Additionally during 2014, 360,000 options with a weighted average exercise price of \$4.08 were forfeited and 297,000 options with a weighted average exercise price of 4.20 were cancelled during this time.
-An additional 75,000 options with a weighted average exercise price of 4.20 expired and were cancelled during the period.
+Additionally during 2015, 120,000 options with a weighted average exercise price of \$1.56 were forfeited and 615,000 options with a weighted average exercise price of \$3.98 were cancelled during this time.

-The fair value associated with the options issued in March was calculated using the Black-Scholes model for options valuation, assuming volatility of 77.5% (2013 - 90%) on the underlying units, a risk free interest rate of 1.39% (2013 - 1.19%) and a forfeiture rate of nil based on the composition of the option holders.
-The fair value associated with the options issued in December was calculated using the Black-Scholes model for options valuation, assuming volatility of 68.6% (2013 - 90%) on the underlying units, a risk free interest rate of 1.31% (2013 - 1.19%) and a forfeiture rate of nil based on the composition of the option holders.
+The fair value associated with the options issued in April was calculated using the Black-Scholes model for options valuation, assuming volatility of 67.5% on the underlying units, a risk free interest rate ranging from 0.73%-0.76% and a forfeiture rate of nil based on the composition of the option holders.